The Basics

 • Adults can also have scoliosis – stemming from adolescence or developing later in life

-• If the bend in a spine gets above 50 degrees of curve, surgery is often recommended
+• If the bend in a spine gets above 50 degrees of curve, surgery may be recommended

 • Patients with scoliosis can develop back pain, asymmetry in their body appearance and postural deformity